undersight/undersight.co/src/pages/projects/bore/index.md

 To be immersed in my own world, headphones on, time flying out the window.
 So I set up a small studio in my home office and restarted making music.
 I'm still rusty and trying to get the hang of it again (switching to [Ableton Live](https://www.ableton.com/en/live/) meant I had to re-learn a lot of things) but I forced myself to send something out into the world before I turned 31.
 So on October 30th 2017 I released a small EP, under the name BORE.
 I called it 30.
 It's an homage to turning thirty and being scared shitless but still feeling insanely grateful and happy to be alive.

-<iframe src="https://open.spotify.com/embed/album/5IeVUbqOvGMqY1vsSQVV6P" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
+<iframe style="border: 0; width: 350px; height: 588px;" src="https://bandcamp.com/EmbeddedPlayer/album=1143290857/size=large/bgcol=ffffff/linkcol=1A1A1A/transparent=true/" seamless><a href="https://bore.bandcamp.com/album/30">30 by BORE</a></iframe>

 It's made up of 3½ instrumental tracks I composed and produced over the course of two months back in 2017.
-It's available on [Spotify](https://open.spotify.com/album/5IeVUbqOvGMqY1vsSQVV6P?si=l1lCUiuSQg29nnToPtEjMg), [Apple Music](https://itunes.apple.com/us/album/30-ep/1302089702), [Google Play](https://play.google.com/store/music/album/BORE_30?id=Befmhd4kzihyswra4hb5vxdwlq4), [Tidal](https://tidal.com/browse/album/80544698), [Deezer](https://www.deezer.com/en/album/50648552) and [Bandcamp](https://bore.bandcamp.com/releases).
+It's available on [Bandcamp](https://bore.bandcamp.com/releases).

 The cover art is a small illustration I repurposed from an abandoned side project of mine, which I felt fit the tone of the record perfectly.